 In Bermuda, they called it Kite Day.
 Local women are busy cooking traditional Easter Treats – fish cakes served with hot cross buns.

 In Singapore, they like to gather with family and friends and celebrate to eat delicious food.
-Their main course is a lamb in which they believe that Jesus is the Lamb of God.
+Their main course is a lamb and they believe that Jesus is the Lamb of God.
 God gave Jesus to be killed like a lamb for our sins so people could live forever.

 The Philippines and Mexico similarly marked Good Friday with the ritual crucifixion and other blood-soaked reenactments of Jesus Christ’s suffering until the final moment before His death.
-Thousands of tourists and devotees flock to watch the spectacle each year.
-A solemn day when churches are often draped in dark colors.
+Despite this, thousands of tourists and devotees flock to watch the spectacle each year.
+Additionally, it is a solemn day when churches are often draped in dark colors.

 In France, they treat Good Friday as a fast day in which they can only eat one full meal without meat.
 French families would eat fish, and sometimes this day was known as “Fish Day”.

 In Rome, London, and Italy, the Passion will start at 6 pm, Stations of the Cross at 9 pm, and they will see the Pope traverse Saint Peter’s square, and pray.
-Religious service called crucifixion is performed in Victoria Street.
+A religious service called crucifixion is performed on Victoria Street.
 It has a universal service, which means for everyone.
 The famous performance is The Way of the Cross in Rome, Italy.

 The “Goodness” of Good Friday

-There are many things to consider like having strong faith in God, believing with your whole heart, being a follower, and many more which inevitably draws you closer to Him.
-All the pain, suffering, sorrow, and blood of Jesus will be poured of love.
-Jesus said, “Father, forgive them, for they know not what they do.
-And they cast lots to divide his garments”.
+There are many things to consider like having strong faith in God, believing with your whole heart, being a follower, and many more that inevitably draw you closer to Him.
+All the pain, suffering, sorrow, and blood of Jesus will be poured into love.
+Jesus said, “Father, forgive them, for they know not what they do, and they cast lots to divide his garments”.
 (Luke 23:34)

 Then, everything changes to “It is finished”.
-There is nothing more to be done concerning salvation and gratitude with a perfect and fully reunited with God.
+There is nothing more to be done concerning salvation and gratitude for a perfect and fully reunited with God.

 Good Friday was a single day of Jesus’ life.
 The first time that He stepped onto the world, Jesus suffered the physical, mental and emotional pain of human life while He was living in Nazareth.

-It is better to say that Good Friday was a great act of a complete mission; conquered the darkness and sin.
+It is better to say that Good Friday was a great act of a complete mission; conquering the darkness and sin.